Due Diligence Checklist & Resources for North County San Diego Real Estate Buyers

 Online Resources (County of San Diego Only)

 As an online alternative to an in-person visit, you can visit the Self-Service Report Center.
 For quick zoning information go directly to the Property Summary Report parcel number entry screen.
-Alternatively, follow this link to access Parcel Zoning and Use Information, then enter the property street address.
+Alternatively, follow this link to access the county PDS Parcel Zoning and Land Use Information Tools, (or click here to go directly to the interactive map) then enter the property street address.
 (You may also be able to enter the parcel APN number — The APN = Assessor’s Parcel Number.
 The APN for your property will be provided on the MLS listing sheet.
 If you don’t have the MLS Listing Sheet, feel free to ask our team for help).

 Once you have this the zoning information for the parcel, you can determine which ordinances apply.
 For the novice, there is no easy or quick way to interpret the zoning codes that are displayed, but with some fiddling you can cross-reference the codes by downloading and searching the appropriate sections of the San Diego County Zoning Ordinance.